-The image above is Solitude by Frederic Leighton and I find it to be a comforting image.
-It grabs me.
+The image above is Solitude by Frederic Leighton and I find it to be a comforting, captivating image.

 Leighton wrote about it to his sister, saying “the vehemence of winter has scooped and worn pools so deep that . . . you come at last to absolute dark brown night . . . no sound, no faintest gurgle even reaches your ear; the silent mystery of it all absolutely invades and possesses you; that is what I vainly tried to put into my Solitude.”